-The character of Chiapas coffee: quality organic coffee, which enjoys worldwide prestige
+The character of Chiapas coffee: quality organic coffee and worldwide prestige

 Coffee is harvested once a year.
 During the period in which it is not harvested, work is done: the land is cleaned, weeds are removed... this is done at least three or four times a year.
 Shade is also removed, the young shoots that grow year after year on the plants are removed and only those that can replace the old plants are left.